Dk4Q/Dk4QHub/README.md

+All Old Updates In Here Will Be Removed From Here Other Than Released.
+If you would like to see the old updates, look at UpdateLogs of the game you want.

 # Dk4Q Hub
 Dk4Q Hub Updates:
-Last Updated: 18 July 2020
+Last Updated: 19 July 2020
-- Changes to hub loader [18 July 2020]
-- Changes to hub loader [17 July 2020]
+- Bug Fixes [19 July 2020]
-- Added Super Power Fighting Simulator [16 July 2020]
+- Released [16 July 2020]

 # [Public] Game Updates:

 Super Power Fighting Simulator:
-Last Updated: 17 July 2020
+Last Updated: 19 July 2020
-- Read UpdateLogs In Public [17 July 2020]
+- Read UpdateLogs In Dev [19 July 2020]
 - Released [16 July 2020]

 # [Dev] Game Updates: